chang/jwilber.github.io/_posts/2017-04-18-Trump-Would-Have-Won-Anyway.md

  ![Random States Color-coded by Victory](https://github.com/jwilber/Randomized_Election/blob/master/images/randomstateswins2.gif?raw=true	 "title-2")

-We can see multiple examples of state outcomes changing due to the counties they encompass.
-For example, when we view the vote distribution per state, we can see quite a lot of differences:

 Examples abound of state-level election outcome changing as a function of a state's county composition.
 For example, we can see that the so-called Democratic '*Costal Elite Party*' stereotype usually holds true - states touching the West Coast overwhelmingly turn blue.
 However, look at Nevada in the above sample of simulations; as state size ventures too far inward, the vast number of Republican counties overtakes the Democrat majority, and the state ends up voting Red.

 ![Votes by State](https://github.com/jwilber/Randomized_Election/blob/master/images/votes_per_state2.gif?raw=true "title-1")

- When looking at eah states vote count per party, we see a lot of variance.
-Regardless of the implications this variance has on the arbitrariness of state boundaries, what's interesting is that the same geographic trends seem to emerge: The Democrats (the so-called:) hold the coast, while the Republicans (the so-called:) hold the central sea-of-red.
+ When looking at individual vote count per state, this variance is made more clear.
+For some states, especially those in the so-called 'flyover' states of the Midwest, not much variance in electin outcome occurs.
+Other states, however, such as California and New York, change pretty often.
+This is because Democrats tend to cluster in cities.
+These cities usually encompass a majority portion of the states votes, so when they're not included in a states composition (e.g., when New York doesn't contain New York City), the state vote composition changes radically.
+Regardless of the implications this variance may or may not have on the arbitrariness of state boundaries, what's interesting is that the same geographic trends emerge in the majority of simulatiosn: Democrats hold the coasts, Republicans hold the center.

 ***

 ### The Electoral College

-Under the current scheme, each state is assigned a minimum of 3 electoral votes, leaving 385 remaining votes to be assigned based on state population.
+Under the current electoral college format, each state is assigned a minimum of 3 electoral votes, leaving 385 remaining votes to be assigned based on state population.

-This process of pre-apportioning votes is often criticised for giving low-population states a disproportionate number of electors per capita (e.g., an electoral vote represents nearly four times as many people in California as in Wyoming).
+This process of pre-apportioning votes is often criticised for giving low-population states a disproportionate number of electors per capita e.g., [an electoral vote represents nearly four times as many people in California as in Wyoming[(http://www.huffingtonpost.com/william-petrocelli/its-time-to-end-the-electoral-college_b_12891764.html).
 However, concensus on the bias inherent in the electoral college is still a topic of much dispute.

 Recall, the electoral vote distribution for the 2016 election was as follows: